Ergonomics guide

 The best approach is usually gradual.
 Alternate between sitting and standing based on task type and comfort, rather than aiming for an all-standing day immediately.
 Keep the monitor at a usable height, keep wrists neutral, and make sure the desk change does not create new cable strain or layout problems.

 Many disappointing standing-desk experiences come from treating the desk like the whole ergonomic solution.
 It works better as part of a system that includes a decent chair, usable monitor positioning, and enough room for normal movement.
-For the seated side of that setup, see Ergonomic Seating Basics for Remote Work and Footrest Basics for Long Workdays.

 A standing desk can be a strong upgrade for remote work when the goal is flexibility, not perfection.
 It helps most when it makes it easier to change positions, reduce all-day sitting, and build a more adaptable setup.
 It helps least when it is expected to fix every comfort issue on its own.